Architecture Agnostic Neural Networks: Related work

 Previous work in the machine learning field has sought out several methodologies to search the architecture manifold.
 Neural architecture search methods enabled traversing the architecture space to discover high-performance networks, by making them malleable to neuro-evolution strategies \citep{stanley2002evolving, real2017large, real2018regularized}, reinforcement learning \citep{zoph2016neural} and multi-objective searches \citep{elsken2018efficient, zhou2018neural}.
 For example, \citet{gaier2019weight} described an elegant architecture search by de-emphasizing the importance of weights.
 By utilizing a shared weight parameter they were able to develop ever-growing networks that acquired skills based on their interactions with the environment.
 However, given the brain's excitatory and inhibitory connections there is a rigidity to the weights that biological neural networks actually use.

 Despite the weight implication, the principle of minimizing parameter count that \citet{gaier2019weight} addressed is productive when conceiving of biologically inspired artificial neural networks.
 In practice, neural networks tend to be over-parameterized, making them highly energy and memory inefficient.
 There has been a lot of work in the machine learning field of sparsity and low precision weights to alleviate these prominent issues.
 Sparsity of networks can be introduced prior to training, as shown by SqueezeNet \citep{iandola2016squeezenet} and MobileNet \citep{howard2017mobilenets}.
-These networks were carefully engineered to have an order of magnitude lesser parameters than standard architectures to perform image recognition.
+These networks were carefully engineered to have an order of magnitude fewer parameters than standard architectures while performing image recognition.
 Sparsity can also be introduced while training, as shown by \citet{louizos2017learning, srinivas2015data} where they explicitly prune and sparsify networks during training as dropout probabilities for some weights reach 1.
 Additionally, sparsity can be added after training is complete.

-In this paper, we will leverage prior work in neuroscience, architecure search, sparse networks, and binary networks to demonstrate the presence of architecture agnostic neural networks, architecture agnostic neural network families, and the stochastic search and succeed algorithm to navigate through the architecture manifold.
+In this paper, we will leverage prior work in neuroscience, architecure search, sparse networks, and binary networks to demonstrate the presence of architecture agnostic neural networks, architecture agnostic neural network families, and the stochastic search and succeed algorithm's ability to navigate through the architecture manifold.